flyingcircusio/fc-nixos/doc/src/platform/api/types.md

 : *default:* `default`

   The backy schedule defines how often the VM is backed up and how long the backups are retained.
-See <project:../../infrastructure/backup.md> for possible values.
+See [the backup documentation](../../infrastructure/backup.md) for possible values.

 machine